 We Stand for being a division:

-This area of human services encompasses Temporary Assistance, Emergency Assistance, Food Stamps, Medicaid, Home Energy Assistance Program (HEAP) and day care subsidies for working parents.
+This area of human services encompasses Temporary Assistance, Emergency Assistance, SNAP (Supplemental Nutrition Assistance Program), Medicaid, Home Energy Assistance Program (HEAP) and day care subsidies for working parents.

-This area of human services encompasses Child Protective Services (CPS) Foster Care, Adoption, Adult Protective Services (APS), and other family services teams such as, the Youth Opportunity Unit (YOU), Family Access and Connection Team (FACT) and the Impact team housed at Bivona Child Advocacy Center on Lake Avenue.
+This area of human services encompasses Child Protective Services (CPS) Foster Care, Adoption, Adult Protective Services (APS), and other family services teams such as, the Youth Opportunity Unit (YOU), Family Access and Connection Team (FACT) and the Impact team housed at Bivona Child Advocacy Center on Mt.
+Hope Avenue.

 Operational in Fall 2010, this facility is a joint venture between Monroe County Department of Human Services, Monroe County Department of Health-Starlight Pediatric Clinic and the Society for Protection and Care of Children (SPCC).
 The center provides a revolutionary state-of-the-art facility enhancing our already established premier medical home for foster care children, co-located with a supervised visitation center.
 For more information on the center or to learn about the Buy-a-Brick Campaign, click on the link below.

 The administrative services division oversees the department budget, purchasing, contracts, operations, special investigations and waiting room functions.
 It is dedicated to helping our department run smoothly and efficiently on a daily basis.
 Administrative Services also oversees the DHS Fraud Hotline, where Medicaid and welfare fraud can be reported anonymously.

 If you are a Landlord or Childcare Provider looking to obtain a vendor number with the Department of Human Services or if you need to update your information with us, please click on the link below.

 Rochester, NY 14692